samcat437/Milestone-1/README.md

 ### Contact Us
 1. The Contact Us page will feature a hero image.
 2. At the head of the form, there will be text regarding current response times.
-3. The Contact form will have the following input elements :
+3. The Contact form will have the following input elements:
     * Full Name - broken into first and last name inputs with required attributes.
     * Email Address - input with the required attribute.
     * Contact Number - input as an optional requirement.
     * Event Date - input will open a date picker.
     * Venue Name / Nearest Town - input with the required attribute.
     * Venue Postcode - input with the required attribute.
-    * Radio buttons for the following options based on the packages section :
+    * Radio buttons for the following options based on the packages section:
         * Wedding Ceremony
         * Wedding Ceremony and Reception
         * Wedding Ceremony, Reception and Wedding Breakfast